 The Executive Directors engaged with both institutional and private investors to present trading updates and financial results, as well as updates on business and to obtain feedback, which is important to the Board.
 Regular, more informal communication from investors also provides feedback to the Board, for example emails received from shareholders.
-In 2020 and 2021 no AGM was held due to COVID-19 guidance, however investor webinars were held on a platform which allowed shareholders to attend and ask questions and pass comments before and during the webinars.
-Attendees could also provide feedback following the webinar.
-In previous years, a Q&A session has always followed the formal proceedings at the Company's AGM, where shareholders could ask questions and provide feedback.
-The Group intends to revert to these practises from 2022.
+In 2022 the Group held an Annual General Meeting in person for the first time since 2019 and this was well attended by shareholders who were keen to have face to face conversations with the Board.
+In addition, investor webinars were held on a platform which allowed shareholders to attend and ask questions and pass comments before and during the webinars.
+Attendees could also provide feedback following the webinars.